Multi-GI 5 Reviews: The right probiotic blend for you?

 Miso

-Miso is another fermented soy product, but it comes in a paste form and is often mixed with hot water to make soup.
+Miso is another fermented soy product that contains protein, fiber, and various vitamins and minerals.
+It comes in a paste form and is often mixed with hot water to make soup.
 It's also extremely useful as a source of savory and umami flavors in culinary practice.
-It contains protein, fiber, and various vitamins and minerals.

 Kimchi

-Kimchi is essentially the spicy Asian equivalent of sauerkraut, but it relies on larger pieces of cabbage than the shredded leaves used in the European dish.
-It's much more thoroughly seasoned, with ginger, garlic, and fish paste in many recipes.
+Kimchi is essentially the spicy Korean equivalent of sauerkraut, but it relies on larger pieces of cabbage than the shredded leaves used in the European dish.
+It's much more thoroughly seasoned, too, with many recipes incorporating ginger, garlic, and fish paste.

 Buttermilk